How Much Can You Negotiate on a House? (6 Key Seller Tactics)

 6. Requesting coverage through a home warranty

 To provide peace of mind, many buyers will ask for a home warranty to be included with the sale.
 This is sort of like an insurance policy to cover the cost of repairing or replacing major components like the HVAC, electrical, and plumbing systems.
-Sometimes these warranties can also cover appliances, roofing, and other items.
+Sometimes these warranties also can cover appliances, roofing, and other items.

 Seller’s strategy